-16.5 Staff who have contact with pupils and families
+Staff who have contact with pupils and families

-All staff who have contact with children and families will have supervisions which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues.
+All staff who have contact with children and families will have support when requested via the school team leaders, PEO or the schools DSLs.
+DSL's ensure regular training, promotes the interests of children and allow for confidential discussions of sensitive issues.